neugeeug/k8s-istio-tf-example/README.md

 ### Next steps / optional improvements

+- Separate Terraform and Helm deployments in CI for better control.
+- Use centralized secret management (e.g., AWS Secrets Manager, HashiCorp Vault) for DB credentials.
 - Use a remote state backend for Terraform (S3 + DynamoDB) for team collaboration.
 - Add additional validations and tests in CI (terraform validate, helm lint).
-- Separate Terraform and Helm deployments in CI for better control.
-- Use centralized secret management (e.g., AWS Secrets Manager, HashiCorp Vault) for DB credentials.
+- Consider incorporating Knative for simplified deployment and scaling of the application.